tiy-atl-js-june-2016/finals/readme.md

 ### Bonus Lectures

 1. Building Your World: A look at Node Build Tools (Tim)
-2. The Nintendo CPU & You: A 6502 Emulator in JS (Brit)
-3. The Virtual Dom: A shallow dive into React JS.
+2. The Virtual Dom: A shallow dive into React JS.
 (Tim)
-4. JavaScript On Your Phone: A look at Ionic JS (Tim)
+3. JavaScript On Your Phone: A look at Ionic JS (Tim)

+**TBD**: The Nintendo CPU & You: A 6502 Emulator in JS (Brit)

 #### Week 10